aadler/lamW/README.md

 [Keep a CHANGELOG](https://keepachangelog.com/)

 ### Dependencies
-This project intends to have as few dependancies as possible.
+This project intends to have as few dependencies as possible.
 Please consider that when writing code.

 ### Style